node-red/node-red.github.io/docs/hardware/raspberrypi.md

 We are currently looking at ways to reduce this exposure further.

+### Extra Nodes

+There are also some extra hardware specific nodes (for the Pibrella, PiFace and LEDBorg plug on modules) available via [npm](https://www.npmjs.com/search?q=node-red-node-+).
+For example the Pibrella node can be installed as follows

+        cd ~/.node-red
+        npm install node-red-node-pibrella

-### Notes
+### Note

  * **Midori Browser** - the old Midori browser does not have adequate javascript support to use it with Node-RED.
 If you want to use a built in browser on the Pi please install the Epiphany browser and use that pointed at http://localhost:1880.
-Epiphany is now the default Rasbian browser, or you can install it by
+Epiphany is now the default Raspbian browser, or you can install it by

         sudo apt-get install epiphany-browser

- * **Extra Nodes** - There are also some extra hardware specific nodes (for the Pibrella, PiFace and LEDBorg plug on modules) available in the [node-red-nodes project](https://github.com/node-red/node-red-nodes/tree/master/hardware/) on Github.

 ***

 ### Interacting with the Pi hardware

-There are (at least) two ways for interacting with a Raspberry Pi using Node-RED.
+There are two main ways of interacting with a Raspberry Pi using Node-RED.

-**rpi-gpio nodes**
+**rpi-gpio nodes**  (default)
 : provided in the palette for monitoring and controlling the GPIO pins.
 This is the simplest and recommended way.

-**wiring-pi module**
+**wiring-pi module** (optional)
 : this provides complete access to the GPIO pins, and other devices, within Function nodes.
 This gives more control and access to other features not in the nodes but you have to program it yourself.